Failed yet another exam?

 - Make brain-friendly notes, which they can still see in their mind when they close their eyes.

-There is no shortcut to learning.
-You have to do the learning yourself if you’re the one who wants to retain the information.
-There are of course quick and effective ways of doing this, but you’re the one who has to do it.
-It doesn’t matter what style of revision notes you make when you are studying.
+It applies to every style of study notes you might make when studying.
 Different people will make different sorts of notes.
 All that matters is the style of notes that you make, works for you.
-And while you’re making those notes, you are automatically spending time with the information allowing it to sink in to your long-term memory.
-You’ve got to actively manipulate that information in order for your brain to make a pattern of it, in other words for you to ‘get your head round it’.
+And while you’re making those notes, you’ll find yourself automatically spending enough time with the information to allow it to sink in to your long-term memory.
+You’ve got to actively manipulate that information in order for your brain to make a pattern of it, in other words, for you to ‘get your head round it’.

-And there’s no one else can do this for you.
-It’s as though somebody else takes driving lessons and get lots of practice in, driving in real situations on public roads, preparing for the driving test, being familiar with what the car will do and how it works – only for that person to jump out of the car, and for you to climb in, behind the wheel, as soon as the driving test begins!
+Trying to get someone else to push the information into your head is like sending someone else out to your driving lessons and get lots of practice in on your behalf… driving in real situations on public roads… preparing for the driving test… being familiar with what the car will do and how it works – only for that person to jump out of the car at the last minute, and for you to climb in, behind the wheel, as soon as the driving test begins!

 I reckon, the best way to deal with any huge task that you find a little intimidating, is to roll your sleeves up, and face the monster head on!
-You can organise yourself sensibly and also organise the information that needs to be learnt in such a way that you bite off a little chunk at a time.
+You can, of course, organise yourself sensibly and also organise the information that needs to be learnt, in such a way that you bite off a little chunk at a time.
 That’s the way to make good solid progress.

-What do you need to bear in mind when making revision notes?
-Well, remember that the brain processes images 60 000 times faster than text, and make sure you make notes that are so strong – visually, that you can still see them in your mind, when you close your eyes.
+What do you need to bear in mind when making study notes?
+Well, remember that the brain processes images 60 000 times faster than text, and make sure you make notes that are so strong visually, that you can still see them in your mind, when you close your eyes.
 Use colour to group similar ideas together and to separate them from other ideas.
 Use bullet points, numbered lists, pattern, space, diagrams, charts, pictures.
 You know the score!